sergiooncode/analytics-challenge/README.md

 the challenge.
 2. The above gave place to 3 sub-applications or components part of the `metrics` business domain which are `catalogue`, `records`, and `aggregation`.
-3. Each of those components has 3 layers: domain, application and infrastructure which communicate such that: domain <> application <> infrastructure
+3. Each of those components has 3 layers: domain, application and infrastructure which communicate only with the immediate layer such that: domain <> application <> infrastructure
 4. The domain layer contains the business logic in its minimal expression.
-The application
+The application layer basically provides the orchestration and interaction with the domain.
+The infrastructure basically handles access to network, database, etc and only interacts with application layer.

 ## Considerations